shellvon/TerminalBlog/gui/markdown/mysql批量修改字段名为小写.md

         echo 'optional paramters:'.PHP_EOL;
         echo "\t -h the host you want to connect.(default is '127.0.0.1')".PHP_EOL;
         echo "\t -u the username for login the database.(default is 'root')".PHP_EOL;
-        echo "\t -p the password for ligin the database.(default is '')".PHP_EOL;
+        echo "\t -p the password for login the database.(default is '')".PHP_EOL;
         echo "\t -P the port number to use for connect the database.(default is '3306')".PHP_EOL;
         echo "\t --charset the charset.(default is 'utf8')".PHP_EOL;
-        echo PHP_EOL.'Waring: THIS SCRIPT IS VERY DANGEROUS!!!'.PHP_EOL;
+        echo PHP_EOL.'Warnings: THIS SCRIPT IS VERY DANGEROUS!!!'.PHP_EOL;
     }

     function parseConfig($default_cfg)